Jevuska/stt2-extension-add-terms/readme.txt

 == Installation ==
 1. Upload the entire `STT2 Extension Add Terms` folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the `Plugins` menu in WordPress.
-3. Configure your settings and you are ready to go.
+3. Configure your `STT2EXTAT` settings and you are ready to go.
 4. Multiple Widget available under title `STT2EXTAT Terms List`
 5. You can use shortcode `[stt2extat]` to show terms list inside post content.